Have Questions?

 802-365-4331

-Grace Cottage Family Health has been providing recovery rehab to individuals who live in and around Bellows Falls, Vermont and who are battling with drug and alcohol use issues.
+Grace Cottage Family Health has been providing recovery rehab to individuals who live in and around Bellows Falls and who are battling with drug and alcohol use issues.
 As such, Grace Cottage Family Health offers a wide array of services including vocational rehabilitation services, motivational interviewing, contingency management/motivational incentive, matrix model, dual diagnosis drug rehab, behavior modification and others using its unique approaches to addiction recovery and treatment.

 This treatment center also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide assortment of personalized treatments like housing services, programs for the hearing impaired, persons with serious mental illness, persons with eating disorders, residential beds for client's children, domestic violence and more.
 In the same way, this drug and alcohol rehabilitation program provides these treatments in the following settings - detox facilities, outpatient individual counseling, inpatient addiction treatment facilities, long term addiction treatment facilities, short term treatment programs and more.